ynachi/kio/bitcask/readme.md

 # BitKV - High-Performance Embedded Key-Value Store

+⚠️ This doc is mostly correct but need some reviews.

 A modern, async-native implementation of the Bitcask storage engine for C++20.

 ## What is BitKV?